 While harassment, bullying etc. are vivid acts in offices, the lower pay scale is something that kills the confidence of a female employee from inside.

 It is a silent crime and no one can complain about it.
 Women should be vocal about their right, remaining silent means that you are also supporting this shameful act.

 Employers should ensure that equal wages are paid to women employees without gender discrimination.

 4. Safety and Security:

-Women employees are not safe in office, not even in transports.
-Incidents of rape and sexual assault in office cab are making headlines everyday on newspapers.
+Women employees are not safe in the office, not even in transports.
+Incidents of rape and sexual assault in office cab are making headlines every day on newspapers.

 How to Solve These Issues?

-Policies and laws can’t change the scenario or diminish the issues that are suffered by female employees at workplace, the mindset and the level of acceptance of people requires to be altered.
+Policies and laws can’t change the scenario or diminish the issues that are suffered by female employees at the workplace, the mindset and the level of acceptance of people require to be altered.

-To face these challenges tactfully and overcome them successfully, women need to be self confident and aware of the women rights.
+To face these challenges tactfully and overcome them successfully, women need to be self-confident and aware of women rights.